 Table 1 shows the schedule of class topics.

 3 Assignments and Grading

-Your overall grade consists of five equal parts (20% each): class participation, and four assignments to be submitted through Canvas.
+Your overall grade consists of five equal parts (20% each): class participation, and four assignments to be submitted through Canvas, the last of which includes a short presentation.